Department of Economics

 The Purpose of this Guidebook

 Most of us enter university teaching with little or no formal instruction on how to teach or about the specific rules and institutions governing teaching at CU.
-The purpose of this document is to summarize some of the most important principles of teaching at CU and to provide a guide to resources in the Department and the University that are useful to instructors.
+The purpose of this document is to summarize some of the most important principles of teaching at CU and to provide a guide to resources in the Ddepartment and the university that are useful to instructors.
 It is intended for new instructors at all levels: graduate students, honorarium instructors, and tenure-line faculty.
 Continuing instructors will also find information here that is new to them, in part because rules and institutions are continually changing.
-All instructors are urged to at least read the "Highlights" on the following page.
+All instructors are urged to at least read the "Highlights" following.

 This is a work in progress, and you are encouraged to suggest changes to the Associate Chair for Undergraduate Studies, Jeffrey Zax.